• Skip to primary navigation

 Garlic Parmesan Wings

-Garlic parmesan wings served on a white plate with a dipping sauce.
+Garlic parmesan wings are served with a dipping sauce.

 Ingredients